Lendzin/1dv610/README.md

 Generally you'd need a location for your server where this system should run,

-example: http://www.digitalocean.com, with a created droplet running ubuntu 18.04 If you did choose this option, the below resources can be helpful.
+example: http://www.digitalocean.com, with a created droplet running ubuntu 18.04
+<br>If you did choose this option, the below resources can be helpful.

 <h3>Resources for installing and getting a web-server for php up and running:</h3>
 https://www.digitalocean.com/community/tutorials/how-to-install-linux-nginx-mysql-php-lemp-stack-ubuntu-18-04